buszk/app_temp/README.md

 Notes
 - No server storage; all data is local.
 - If the File System Access API is not supported, you’ll see a message.
 You can still generate and copy content manually.
+- "Download All Variants (ZIP)" uses JSZip from CDN.
+Ensure you are online when downloading the ZIP; or vendor JSZip locally if you need offline use.